-Table 2-1 gives completeness statistics for all measured variables for the four years considered in this analysis.
-The percent data capture exceeded 90% for all site years, except for Year 2 at the Landfill monitoring site.
+Table 2-1 gives completeness statistics for all measured variables for the five years considered in this analysis.
+The percent data capture exceeded 90% for all site years for $PM{10}$ , except for Year 2 at the Landfill monitoring site.
 Because the Sayre fire shut down the Landfill monitoring site data collection effort from November 15, 2008, through January 8, 2009, data capture rates were lower for Year 2.
-Note that the values in this table are based on valid hourly averages and may differ slightly from percentages based on 1-minute or 5-minute data.
+Note that the values in this table are based on valid hourly averages and may differ slightly from percentages based on 1-minute or 5-minute data which are presented in the quarterly reports.

 Table 2-1.
-Data completeness statistics for hourly data during Years 1, 2, 3, and 4 of continuous monitoring.
+Data completeness statistics for hourly data during Years 1, 2, 3, 4, and 5 of continuous monitoring, and overall fiveyear averages.
 The begin and end dates for each year are chosen to allow comparison with the baseline year data collected from November 22, 2001, through November 21, 2002.